cfezequiel/self-driving-car-nd/P4_behavioral_cloning/writeup_report.md

 The figure below shows examples of the different enhancements mentioned.

 ![data augmentation examples](./writeup_images/data_augmentation.png)
 <center><em>Data augmentation via random image enhancements.
 The type of enhancement is shown on top of each image including the angle.
 The original image on the top-left is taken from the `track1_4laps` dataset.
-The FlipLR enhancement reverses the steering angle.</em></center>
+The Flip enhancement reverses the steering angle.</em></center>

 No image enhancement or augmentation is performed on the validation data.